aristov/htmlmodule/readme.md

 </script>
 ```

-This is the simpiest way to start use the htmlmodule in your project.
+This is the simpliest way to start use the htmlmodule in your project.

 ## Compatibility